 This area of town is best for families.
 This lively neighborhood is a huge tourist draw, as there are tons of attractions along the waterfront.
 The Sydney Aquarium and IMAX are here, and there are all kinds of dining.
 The area’s clubs come alive at night and there’s lots of shopping.
 If you’re traveling with kids, consider this neighborhood.
 If not, I probably wouldn’t stay in this Disney-like environment.

 - BUDGET: Siesta Sydney – This budget-friendly hostel is clean, located in a great location, and has really friendly staff.
 They have free towels, free Wi-Fi, a fully-equipped kitchen, and laundry facilities.

 - MID-RANGE: Glasgow Arms Hotel – This charming hotel is located above a beautiful old pub.
 Free breakfast is served all day long and the hotel is just a 5-minute walk from Darling Harbour.

 - LUXURY: The Darling at The Star– This is a massive, luxurious hotel home to a spa, casino, and over 20 bars and restaurants.
-Pamper yourself in their Turkish bath or enjoy a swim in their scented outdoor swimming pool — that also has its own bar!
+Pamper yourself in their Turkish bath or enjoy a swim in their scented outdoor swimming pool (which also has its own bar)!